JohnSnowLabs/johnsnowlabs/docs/en/alab/project_configuration.md

 ### Constraints for relation labeling

 While annotating projects with Relations between Entities, defining constraints (the direction, the domain, the co-domain) of relations is important.
-Annotation Lab offers a way to define such constraints by editing the Project Configuration.
+Generative AI Lab offers a way to define such constraints by editing the Project Configuration.
 The Project Owner or Project Managers can specify which Relation needs to be bound to which Labels and in which direction.
 This will hide some Relations in Labeling Page for NER Labels which will simplify the annotation process and will avoid the creation of any incorrect relations in the scope of the project.
 To define such constraint, add allowed attribute to the <Relation> tag:

 - L1>L2 means Relation can be created in the direction from Label L1 to Label L2, but not the other way around